Vikramank/SeattleAirbnb/README.md

 * What are some of characteristics of hosts?
 * What factors plays a vital role in determining the price?

+# Files
+This repository has two jupyter notebooks.
+* DataAnalysis notebook discuss the CRISP-DM framework and overview of the provided dataset
+* EDA_listings notebook is to perform EDA and make plots from listings.csv file
+* EDA_calendar notebook analyses data from calendar.csv
+file.

 # Summary
 * Property type, room type, neighborhood, cleanliness and ratings play a vital role in determining the price.